 The SQL procedure pass-through facility enables you to send DBMS-specific SQL statements directly to a DBMS for execution.
 The pass-through facility uses a SAS/ACCESS interface engine to connect to the DBMS.
-Therefore, you must have SAS/ACCESS software installed for your DBMS.
+Therefore, SAS/ACCESS software must be installed for your DBMS.